igoethal/eendraadschema/README.md

 I cannot state with 100% certainty that I will never change my mind and accept contributions in the future, but don't start working on this code with that specific end-state in mind.
 I hate to say no, but I most probably will.

-### Have you considered modern solutions to streamline the monolytic code, e.g. including modules and a module bundler

-yes, but as the only developer on this still small code-base, I judge the benefit as being relatively limited.
-Hence, while it is in my feature list, I do not expect it to get priority soon.
-I'd rather spend that time on answering user queries and building features as per user suggestions.

-In addition, having learned to program in an age where it was a popular challenge to build cool graphical demos in a <= 4 kilobyte DOS-executable, I continue to be amazed at the megabytes of dependencies that modern programming environments apparently need to get "Hello world!" displayed on the console.

-Call me old school, but I will only add dependencies to the project if I see a very clear benefit.

 ### Have you considered a framework like Angular, React, ...